 Bar against speculative damages

 In many legal systems, several nuances limit the extent to which the allegedly speculative nature of the damages will prevent them from being awarded.
 For instance, doubts should be resolved against the breaching party.
 The rationale is that a party that caused a significant loss should not be allowed to profit from that breach.
-That rationale is especially applicable in instances where the respondent’s illegal conduct was wilful or destroyed evidence that, if available, would have allowed the claimant to prove its damages with more certainty.
+That rationale is especially applicable when the respondent’s illegal conduct was wilful or destroyed evidence that, if available, would have allowed the claimant to prove the damage with more certainty.

-At the same time, international tribunals often reject the use of a DCF model on grounds that it is too speculative, especially if the project was not a going concern.
-For instance, the US–Iran claims tribunal and several ICSID tribunals have rejected damages based on DCF models when the project at issue was not built or completed.
+At the same time, international tribunals often reject the use of a DCF model on the ground that it is too speculative, especially if the project was not a going concern.
+For instance, the US–Iran claims tribunal and several International Centre for Settlement of Investment Disputes (ICSID) tribunals have rejected damages based on DCF models when the project at issue was not built or completed.
 Companies that have yet to build a project face numerous risks: construction, force majeure, business climate, currency risks and creditworthiness of a long-term purchaser, to name a few.
 However, such companies are routinely traded on stock exchanges, which illustrates both that they have value and that this value can be calculated to a reasonable degree of certainty.
-And there have been instances where a claimant was able to obtain significant compensation based on DCF models for projects that were injured early in their life cycle and thus not completed.
+And there have been instances where a claimant was able to obtain significant compensation based on DCF models for projects that were injured early in their life cycle and, thus, not completed.
 In Gold Reserve v.
 Venezuela, the tribunal considered damages for breach of the fair and equitable treatment standard with respect to a mine that never exploited the minerals.
-Even though the mine never generated any cash flow, the tribunal concluded that compensation based on a DCF model was appropriate because the damages concerned a commodity product for which data, such as reserves and price, were easily calculated, and detailed mining cashflow analysis had been performed previously.
+Even though the mine never generated any cash flow, the tribunal concluded that compensation based on a DCF model was appropriate because the damages concerned a commodity product for which data, such as reserves and price, were easily calculated, and detailed mining cash flow analysis had been performed previously.

 An alternative, which is common in investment jurisprudence, is to award a claimant the monies it invested instead of using a DCF model when the tribunal concludes that the model is too speculative because the project was not a going concern.
-In many instances, this approach benefits the breaching party by undercompensating the claimant even though evidence of the fact of damage is well established.
-Further, in many fact patterns, this approach, which is compensating the claimant for its reliance interest, is inconsistent with the Chórzow Factory principle.
-That principle, which is now considered the primary rule for compensation under international law, provides that a claimant should be placed in as near a position as it would have been ‘but for’ the breach.
+In many instances, this approach benefits the breaching party by under-compensating the claimant even though evidence of the fact of damage is well established.
+Further, in many fact patterns, this approach, which is compensating the claimant for its reliance interest, is inconsistent with the Factory at Chórzow principle – now considered the primary rule for compensation under international law – which provides that a claimant should be placed in as near a position as it would have been ‘but for’ the breach.
 Yet it is often difficult to conceive of a but-for fact pattern in which the claimant would have received only the money it invested, and nothing more, if the respondent state had not violated the international legal obligation at issue.

 Although this principle is widely recognised, it rarely arises in practice.
 International arbitrations typically concern large investment disputes or complex international commercial disputes between sophisticated parties, and the object of damages will concern lost profits and costs incurred owing to a state’s breach of widely recognised standards under international law for the protection of foreign investments, or private parties for breach of a contractual obligation.
 In these sorts of disputes, it is rare that a respondent would have a credible argument that the claimed damages were not foreseeable.

 The contributory fault principle allows a tribunal to apportion liability between a claimant and respondent when the claimant’s conduct materially contributed to its loss.
-This principle is recognised in international law, and it is generally recognised that the conduct must be wilful or negligent.
+This principle is recognised in international law and it is generally recognised that the conduct must be wilful or negligent.
 Thus, this principle is a mixture of factual and proximate causation.
 A tribunal may take into account the extent to which a claimant’s own conduct contributed to its loss if that conduct was unreasonable, imprudent or unlawful.
-International investment tribunals have tended to apply this principle restrictively, though one example of its application is MTD v.
-Chile.
-In this case, the tribunal determined that Chile breached the treaty, but also held that the claimant contributed to its own loss by purchasing the property at issue before obtaining the required permits for the project.
+International investment tribunals have tended to apply this principle restrictively.
+One example of its application is MTD v.
+Chile, in which the tribunal determined that Chile breached the treaty, but also held that the claimant contributed to its own loss by purchasing the property at issue before obtaining the required permits for the project.